GoogleCloudPlatform/service-extensions/plugins/README.md

     html in response body chunks and replace insances of "foo.com" with "bar.com" in `<a href=***>`.
 *   [Enable reCAPTCHA challenge on response body](samples/enable_recaptcha/):
-    Enable reCAPTCHA challenge on response body.
-Optionally, use a request header to stop compression of body which could cause issues in production environment.
+    Enable reCAPTCHA challenge on response body by injecting script into head tag.
     Warning: This is not a replacement for [official reCAPTCHA documentation](https://developers.google.com/recaptcha).

 # Feature set / ABI